 To download all of your Jupyter Workspace files at the same time:

-- In the upper right, click the Coursera logo
+- In the top-right, click the Coursera or Jupyter logo.

 - You'll see a file view page that lists all Jupyter resources in your current course.
 Click the New, then select Terminal to open the system command line.